Create a routine that works for you

 To obtain quality sleep for optimized performance there are some tried and true practices that can get you to dreamland.
 The first thing to do is establish and maintain a bedtime routine.

-The purpose of the routine is to optimize your sleep so you can be productive, mentally sharp, emotionally balanced, and full of energy all day.
-Tweak the timing of activities so that it works for you.
+The purpose of the routine is to optimize your sleep so you can be productive, mentally sharp, emotionally balanced, and full of energy on the following day.

 - Establish a target bedtime and adhere to it.